RyanClementsHax/notes/resources/books/softwareArchitectsHandbook/chapter5_designingSoftwareArchitectures.md

     - more difficult to estimate the entire project
     - entire scope of work may not be known when using this approach
     - design flaws may not be detected until later
+  - good for projects that
+    - are small
+    - are not complex
+    - don't need enterprise software to be designed
+    - the team is small or there is only one team
+    - the domain isn't well understood
+- choosing the right one
+  - either extreme isn't a good idea
+  - typically a mix of both is healthy

+## Greenfield systems
+- usually don't have a lot of architectures to referrence if this is a new domain
+- regardless, you will likely (and should) spend time creating prototypes to do proof of concepts and to explore the domain further

+## Brownfield systems
+- once you understand the architecture already built and systems already being used, you can think of it as a greenfield project that's been through some iterations

+## Architectural drivers
+- these are considerations that need to be made for the software system that are architecturally significant
+- they drive the design of the arch
+- design objectives
+- primary functional requirements
+- quality attribute scenarios
+- constraints